 - Magnesium – second dominant bodily electrolyte, stimulates GABA receptors

 Given the various pathways addressed by these nootropics, there is a chance that taking some of them may inhibit your chances of lucid dreaming.
 (I’m claiming this strictly on a hypothetical basis.)
-If you find the vividness of your dreams declining with any of these (namely Phenibut & Picamilon), consider swapping them for milder sleep aides.
+If you find the vividness of your dreams declining with any of these (namely Phenibut and Picamilon), consider swapping them for milder sleep aides.

 My Experience with Lucid Dreaming

-This highly personal & subjective report comes with a heavy YMMV disclaimer.
+This highly personal and subjective report comes with a heavy YMMV disclaimer.
 Because with or without these nootropics, I have pretty funky dream patterns that, fortunately, were never exacerbated by any of the aforementioned nootropics.